 Seated proudly in the heart of Texas, the city of Dallas is a destination for both local and nationwide travelers.
 It’s a hub for transportation, the arts, and country music.

-With its many charms, it’s no wonder multiple artists have written songs about Dallas.
-Read on to discover them for yourself, and feel free to sing along!
+With its many charms, it’s no wonder multiple artists have written songs regarding the Big D. Read on to discover 10 of the best songs about Dallas them for yourself, and feel free to sing along!

-“Dallas” by Alan Jackson is a song where the narrator mourns the distance between him and his recent ex-wife.
+First up, we have “Dallas” by Alan Jackson.
+It is a song where the narrator mourns the distance between him and his recent ex-wife.
 They got married at a young age, and she hasn’t forgotten her hometown, missing it so much that she ends up leaving him.

 He imagines where she may be driving in the car he bought her and wishes “that Dallas were in Tennessee.”